magento/devdocs/src/guides/v2.3/config-guide/secy/hashing.md

 title: Password hashing
 ---

 Currently Magento uses its own strategy for password hashing, based on different native PHP hashing algorithms.
 Magento supports multiple algorithms like `MD5`, `SHA256`, or `Argon 2ID13`.
-If the Sodium extension is installed (installed by default in PHP 7.2), then `Argon 2ID13` will be chosen as the default hashing algorithm.
+If the Sodium extension is installed (installed by default in PHP 7.3), then `Argon 2ID13` will be chosen as the default hashing algorithm.
 Otherwise, `SHA256` will be as default.
-As Magento still supports PHP 7.1.x, we cannot use the native PHP `password_hash` function with Argon 2i algorithm support, which was added in the PHP 7.2 release.
+Magento can use the native PHP `password_hash` function with Argon 2i algorithm support.

 To avoid compromising older passwords that have been hashed with outdated algorithms like `MD5`, the current implementation provides a method to upgrade the hash without changing the original password.
 In general, the password hash has the following format: